doctest/doctest/doc/markdown/commandline.md

 ## Command line

-**doctest** works quite nicely without any command line options at all - but for greater control use the following flags/options:
+**doctest** works quite nicely without any command line options at all - but for more control there are a bunch that are available.

 All the flags/options also come with a prefixed version (with ```-dt-``` at the front) - for example ```-rand-seed=<int>``` can be used also with ```-dt-rand-seed=<int>``` or ```-dt-rs=<int>```.